anwiese/nmap-bootstrap4-xsl/README.md

 ## Acknowledgments

 This work is based on the work of [Andreas Hontzia](https://github.com/honze-net).
-Special thanks to you!
+Special thanks!